2024 Guidelines for ENERGY STAR® Certified Windows, Doors and Skylights

 All windows and doors that are designated as ENERGY STAR®-certified in Canada must display that label.
 Just because a product has a label on it, doesn’t mean it meets all the standards required.
 Look for energy ratings and compliance standards.

-To qualify for ENERGY STAR certification, products must also be tested by a third-party organization that’s accredited by the Standards Council of Canada (SCC) or National Fenestration Rating Council (NFRC.)
+To qualify for ENERGY STAR certification, products must also be tested by a third-party organisation that’s accredited by the Standards Council of Canada (SCC) or National Fenestration Rating Council (NFRC.)

 These ENERGY STAR®-certified residential products sold in Canada must meet specific U-value, Energy Rating and air-tight efficiency specifications for Version 5.0 dated January 1, 2020.